dsim994/Bulls-Bears/README.md

 ### Overview

-Swift application that uses the _IEX Trading API_ to request stock data for a searched company
+Swift application that uses the _IEX Trading API_ to request financial investment data for users searched company

 ### Implementation